Key Takeaways

 Independent Testing for Potency and Purity

 Third-party lab testing by ISO-certified facilities verifies that what's on the label matches what's in the bottle.
-Independent third-party laboratories perform testing for purity to evaluate levels of heavy metals and other potential contaminants to ensure they meet established safety standards.
+Independent third-party laboratories perform testing for purity to evaluate levels of heavy metals and other potential contaminants to determine whether they meet established safety standards.
 It's your assurance of safety and effectiveness from a source with no financial stake in the results.
 For more on supplement safety and efficacy, see this JAMA review on supplement quality.

 Supplement Forms & Real-Life Scenarios